AnantLuthra/WebDev-Notes/JS/readme.md

 - **Walking the DOM**

 - We can get document head by this - `document.head`, similarly get body by - `document.body`
-- `document.documentElement` - Page HTML tag.
+- `document.documentElement` - It gives whole HTML of page.. so if we use `document.documentElement.firstElementChild` then we will get head.

 ### Children of an element.